 This Crustless Spinach Quiche is the perfect light breakfast!
 It is only 140 calories per slice.
 With only 20 minutes of hands on time you just can’t beat this spinach quiche recipe.

-It is my Crustless Vegetable Quiche recipe reimagined into a delicious spinach mushroom quiche that will always have brunch guests asking you for the recipe.
+It is my crustless vegetable quiche recipe reimagined into a delicious crustless spinach mushroom quiche that will always have brunch guests asking you for the recipe.
 It is simple to make, but the combination of flavors is perfect.
-Without a crust it comes in as a low calorie breakfast, which just means that you can have a muffin too.
+Without a crust it is easier and comes in as a low calorie breakfast, which just means that you can have a muffin too.

 I love my crustless quiche recipes because they are so simple.
 They are basically three simple steps and once you get it down, you can mix up the ingredients.
 For the full step with all of the ingredients see the recipe card in the bottom of the post.